kern/hackbot/README.md

 ### 2. Get your long-lived Facebook access token

+*Note:* This process is annoying.
+Please consider [implementing this through a web-based OAuth flow][oauth-issue].

 You'll need to set a few configuration options before using the hackbot in `config.json`.
 Add your Facebook Group ID, the refresh rate in milliseconds, and the IDs of the group's moderators to the configuration file.